2014–15 Oklahoma City Thunder season

 The 2014–15 Oklahoma City Thunder season was the 7th season of the franchise in Oklahoma City and the 48th in the National Basketball Association (NBA).

 The Thunder would suffer from injuries, mainly to Kevin Durant, who underwent surgery and was shut down for the rest of the season.
 Despite this, the Thunder remained in playoff contention, but a four-game losing streak at the beginning of April cost them as they finished 45–37 tied with the New Orleans Pelicans and were eliminated on a head-to-head matchup tie breaker.
 The Thunder missed the playoffs for the first time since 2009, resulting in Scott Brooks's firing 1 week after the conclusion of the regular season.
+This was the last time until 2021 that the Thunder missed the playoffs.

 Previous season

-The Thunder finished the 2013–14 season 59–23 to finish in first place in the Northwest Division, second in the Western Conference and qualified for the playoffs.
-Last season featured Kevin Durant being named the 2013-14 NBA Most Valuable Player.
-Durant earned MVP honors after averaging a career-high 32.0 points, 7.4 rebounds, 5.5 assists and 1.3 steals leading the Thunder to a 59-23 record with Russell Westbrook missing most of the season playing just 46 games.
+The Thunder finished the 2013–14 season 59–23 to finish in first place in the Northwest Division, second in the Western Conference and qualified for the playoffs losing to the top-seeded and eventual champion San Antonio Spurs in the Conference Finals in six games.
+Last season featured Kevin Durant being named the 2014 NBA Most Valuable Player.
+Durant earned MVP honors after averaging a career-high 32.0 points, 7.4 rebounds, 5.5 assists, and 1.3 steals leading the Thunder to a 59–23 record with Russell Westbrook missing most of the season playing just 46 games.

 Offseason

 Draft picks

 The Thunder had two first-round picks entering the draft.
 The Thunder traded their 2014 second-round pick in the Ronnie Brewer trade from the New York Knicks back in 2013 which was later traded by the Knicks to the Toronto Raptors.
 The Thunder's other first-round pick was originally acquired from the Houston Rockets as a result of the James Harden trade in 2012.

 On draft night, the Thunder traded cash considerations to the Charlotte Hornets in exchange for the draft rights to Semaj Christon, the fifty-fifth pick.

-The Thunder ended 2014 NBA Draft night with Michigan center Mitch McGary, Stanford forward Josh Huestis and Xavier guard Semaj Christon.
+The Thunder ended 2014 NBA draft night with Michigan center Mitch McGary, Stanford forward Josh Huestis and Xavier guard Semaj Christon.